 ps. can you add the “subscribe to this blog” plugin so we can get an email/rss notification when a reply is here?

-Check out the visual hook guide ( http://genesistutorials.com/visual-hook-guide )and check the radio button “Markup” beside the page title.
+Check out the visual hook guide ( https://genesistutorials.com/visual-hook-guide )and check the radio button “Markup” beside the page title.
 This will show you the main div structure in conjunction with the hooks.

 Depending on above or below the main content I would use one the hooks below to input your full width areas.